informalsystems/quint/tutorials/lesson3-anatomy/coin.md

 ```

-We have to declare at least one module.
+Quint specifications are organized in modules, and may consist of one or many
-In general, a single file may contain multiple module declarations at the top level.
+top-level module declarations.
-Nested module declarations are not allowed.
+Nested module declarations are currently not supported.

-In this tutorial, we are declaring a single module.
-Contrary to the common engineering
+In this tutorial, we declare a single module.
+In general, we recommend to start
-practice, we recommend to start with a single module and introduce multiple modules only
+with a single module and introduce multiple modules only if you are going to
-if you are going to reuse different parts of your protocol.
+reuse various parts of your protocol.

 ## 3. Declare types